Housing Data and Analytics Summit

 Powering performance through insight and innovation.

-Weโ€™re delighted that the sectorโ€™s biggest data event will return on Wednesday 5 November in Manchester.
+Weโ€™re delighted that the sectorโ€™s biggest data event will return on Wednesday, 5 November in Manchester.

 We know that data is now at the forefront of many organisations when making key decisions, and is essential as part of the new regulatory landscape.
-This event will provide you with the vital insights, knowledge and ideas you can feedback to your organisation. ย With engaging discussions on how data can support the sectorโ€™s priorities, as well as ample networking opportunities, this event is not to be missed!
+This event will provide you with the vital insights, knowledge and ideas you can feed back to your organisation. ย With engaging discussions on how data can support the sectorโ€™s priorities, as well as ample networking opportunities, this event is not to be missed!

 Key themes this year will include topics on: